igsr/gca_1000genomes_website/_faq/where-are-pilot-structural-variants-archived.md

   - are-1000-genomes-variants-dbsnp
 ---

-The longer structural variation predicted as part of the pilot project were submitted to the [DGVa](http://www.ebi.ac.uk/dgva) and given the accession [estd59](ftp://ftp.ebi.ac.uk/pub/databases/dgva/estd59_1000_Genomes_Consortium_Pilot_Project/).
+The longer structural variants predicted as part of the pilot project were submitted to the [DGVa](http://www.ebi.ac.uk/dgva) and given the accession [estd59](ftp://ftp.ebi.ac.uk/pub/databases/dgva/estd59_1000_Genomes_Consortium_Pilot_Project/).